Christian1313/homebridge-revpidio/readme.md

 - "accessory": Must always be "RevPiDI" (required)
 - "name": Can be anything (required)
 - "input\_name": type name of the digital input given in PiCtory (e.g. "I_1" for input 1). (required)
-- "type" : one of the following option ["motion"] default: "motion"
+- "type" : one of the following option ["contact", "motion", "smoke", "leak", "occupancy"] default: "contact"

 ## Configuration PiCore Info